Rainbow Parakeet: Astro Boy (1980 TV series)

 Parakeet appeared as detective "Sherlock Homespun" in an episode of the 1980s series, where he was an English cyborg private detective who helps Astro Boy recover an artificial sun created to help exploration in Pluto.

 Astro Boy (2003 TV series)

 Parakeet is featured in several episodes of the 2003 TV incarnation of Astro Boy as the terrorist Kato.

+Availability in English

+While the entire series has yet to be translated, three excerpts were included in Tezuka's Shakespeare Manga Theater from Ablaze Publishing.